-Question 5 from the second paper of 2015 was the first and only CICM Part II SAQ to engage in a discussion of open disclosure.
+Question 5 from the second paper of 2015 was the first CICM Part II SAQ to engage in a specific discussion of open disclosure.
+It was followed by Question 29 from the second paper of 2018, which was identical in every relevant way.
 For those in NSW, the HETI module on Open Disclosure is a reasonable resource.
 For those unwilling or unable to subject themselves to a 30-minute flash animation followed by a quiz, the CEC offers an excellent Open Disclosure Handbook which will probably suffice as a pre-exam reading resource.
 This handbook was used as the main source for the information offered below.
 An alternative short-form overview of this topic can be found in the excellent LITFL summary.

 Definition of open disclosure

 - The CEC defines open disclosure as " a process for ensuring that open, honest, empathic and timely discussions occur between patients and/or their support person(s) and health care staff following a patient safety incident".
 This wording is slightly different from the college answer to Question 5 from the second paper of 2015.
 As far as the great oracle of Google is concerned, the exact phrasing of the college answer appears to be unique and is not plagiarised from anywhere.

 Importance of open disclosure